minio/minio/docs/large-bucket/DESIGN.md

   minio server [FLAGS] DIR{1...64}

 DIR:
-  DIR points to a directory on a filesystem.
-When you want to combine multiple drives into a single large system, pass one directory per filesystem separated by space.
+  DIR points to a directory on a file system.
+When combining multiple drives into a single large system, pass one directory per file system separated by a space.
-  You may also use a `...` convention to abbreviate the directory arguments.
-Remote directories in a distributed setup are encoded as HTTP(s) URIs.
+  The `...` convention can also be used to abbreviate the directory arguments.
+Remote directories in a distributed configuration are encoded as HTTP(s) URIs.
 ```

-## Common usage
+## <a name="usage-for-standalone-and-distributed-erasure-coded-configurations"></a>2.
+Usage for Standalone and Distributed Erasure-coded Configurations

-Standalone erasure coded configuration with 4 sets with 16 disks each.
+Use the following command for a standalone erasure-coded configuration with 4 sets, each consisting of 16 drives:

 ```
 minio server dir{1...64}
 ```

-Distributed erasure coded configuration with 64 sets with 16 disks each.
+Use the following command for a distributed erasure-coded configuration with 64 sets, each consisting of 16 drives:

 ```
 minio server http://host{1...16}/export{1...64}
 ```

-## Other usages
+## <a name="other-usages"></a>3.
+Other Usages

-### Advanced use cases with multiple ellipses
+### 3.1 Advanced Use Cases with Multiple Ellipses

-Standalone erasure coded configuration with 4 sets with 16 disks each, which spawns disks across controllers.
+Use the following command for a standalone erasure-coded configuration with 4 sets, each consisting of 16 drives, which spawns drives across controllers:

 ```
 minio server /mnt/controller{1...4}/data{1...16}
 ```

-Standalone erasure coded configuration with 16 sets 16 disks per set, across mnts, across controllers.
+Use the following command for a standalone erasure-coded configuration with 16 sets, each consisting of 16 drives, across mounts and controllers:

 ```
 minio server /mnt{1..4}/controller{1...4}/data{1...16}
 ```

-Distributed erasure coded configuration with 2 sets 16 disks per set across hosts.
+Use the following command for a distributed erasure-coded configuration with 2 sets, each consisting of 16 drives across hosts:

 ```
 minio server http://host{1...32}/disk1
 ```

-Distributed erasure coded configuration with rack level redundancy 32 sets in total, 16 disks per set.
+Use the following command for a distributed erasure-coded configuration using rack-level redundancy with 32 sets, each consisting of 16 drives:

 ```
 minio server http://rack{1...4}-host{1...8}.example.net/export{1...16}
 ```

-Distributed erasure coded configuration with no rack level redundancy but redundancy with in the rack we split the arguments, 32 sets in total, 16 disks per set.
+Use the following command for a distributed erasure-coded configuration with no rack-level redundancy, but the arguments split into 32 sets, each consisting of 16 drives:

 ```
 minio server http://rack1-host{1...8}.example.net/export{1...16} http://rack2-host{1...8}.example.net/export{1...16} http://rack3-host{1...8}.example.net/export{1...16} http://rack4-host{1...8}.example.net/export{1...16}
 ```

-### Expected expansion for double ellipses
+### 3.2 Expected Expansion for Double Ellipses

-Minio server internally expands ellipses passed as arguments.
-Here is a sample expansion to demonstrate the process
+The follow example shows how Minio Server internally expands ellipses passed as arguments:

 ```
 minio server http://host{1...4}/export{1...8}
 ```

-Expected expansion
+Expected expansion:

 ```
 > http://host1/export1
 > http://host2/export1